 That is exactly what Paul says in Ephesians 3:19, “that you may be filled with all the fullness of God.”
 We will experience the joy of feeling complete and satisfied when God fills us with all his wisdom.

-Jerusalem means “They will feel the awe of Completeness.”
+Jerusalem means “They will feel the awe of completeness.”
 A state where one is so in touch with God as to be in constant rapture.3

 New Jerusalem